backdrop-contrib/views_aggregator/README.txt

 at the Settings page, follow the hints under the header "Style Options".
 All group aggregation functions, except "Filter rows" require exactly one field to be assigned the "Group and compress" function.
-Column aggregation functions may be used independently of the group aggregation functions.
-If a column aggregation function requires an argument, it may take it from the corresponding group aggregation function, if enabled also.
+Column aggregation functions may be used independently of group aggregation functions.
+If a column aggregation function requires an argument, it may take it from the corresponding group aggregation function, if also enabled.

 There are no permissions or global module configurations.